 With proper care, teeth can last an entire lifetime.
 There are circumstances, however, when your dentist may have no choice except to extract a tooth.
-If a tooth must be removed, Dr. Farthing and Dr. Tepner will perform the procedure with skill, compassion, and a focus on comfort and peace of mind.
+If a tooth must be removed, Dr. Farthing and Dr. Tepner will perform the tooth extraction in Indianapolis, IN with skill, compassion, and a focus on comfort and peace of mind.

 Reasons for Tooth Extraction

 Several reasons may make it necessary for your dentist in Indianapolis to extract or pull one or more teeth.
 Sometimes, an extraction is necessary to remove a broken tooth that has sustained irreparable damage or to prepare a mouth for restorative therapy.
 Our dental office may recommend extraction to eliminate crowding and create a healthier, more attractive smile.